apiavare/blog/content/english/article/how-to-plan-a-backpacking-trip.md

 ---
-title: How to plan a backpacking trip
+title: How to plan a backpacking trip?
 slug: how-to-plan-a-backpacking-trip
 translationKey: how-to-plan-a-backpacking-trip
 date: 2020-09-01T06:49:35.628Z